Canon T6 vs Leica X-U Typ 113

 It is notable that the T6 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7, while the X-U Typ 113 does not have a direct successor.
+Both the T6 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.